-- D. When taking delivery, set an appointment for adjustments.
-This appointment should be approximately two (2) weeks after you accept delivery. - Responsible Use.
+- C. Ask questions about anything that you do not understand concerning your recreational vehicle. - D. When taking delivery, set an appointment for adjustments.
+This appointment should be approximately two (2) weeks after you accept delivery. - E. Responsible Use.
 Your vehicle is designed to be used for recreational or temporary living purposes.
 It is not designed to be used as a full-time residence or for commercial use.
 Commercial use means using as a business asset such as a mobile office or using the vehicle for lease/rental purposes.